 Modern Romance by Aziz Ansari

-Ryan and I listened to this as an audiobook while we were road tripping along the east coast.
+Ryan and I listened to this as an audiobook on Audible while we were road tripping along the east coast.
 Let me start by saying this book was NOTHING like what I thought it was going to be.
 I was really surprised that it talked a lot about research and actually studying modern relationships and how they have changed over time.
 I loved listening to this with Ryan because we’re in a relationship and we could definitely connect on some parts of it together.
 Only downside was that it sometimes got boring.
 Aziz as a narrator made up for that though.
 3.5/5 stars.

 What Shamu Taught Me About Life, Love, and Marriage by Amy Sutherland